TereGranero/TereGranero/README.md

 - 👋 Hi, I’m @TereGranero
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and IA
-- 💞️ I’m looking to collaborate on Big Data projects
+- 💞️ I’m looking to collaborate on IA projects
 - 📫 How to reach me teregraneroruiz@gmail.com

 <!---